 However, it is possible to handle Finland’s import duties and taxes for used vehicles on your own.
 The tariffs for vehicles imported into Finland are as follows:

 - Passenger vehicles are subject to a 10% tariff.

-- Trucks and busses are subject to a 10% to 22% tariff depending upon size.
+- Trucks and buses are subject to a 10% to 22% tariff depending upon size.

 The tariff situation is relatively straightforward.
 However, the tax situation is not.
-All told, there are three different taxes that will be assessed when importing a U.S. used or salvage vehicle into Finland:
+All told, there are three different taxes that will be when importing U.S. used or salvage vehicles into Finland: